 Stepping out of the station, the first thing that captured my sight was the vermillion rōmon (楼門, “tower gate”).
 Donated by the famous general Toyotomi Hideyoshi in 1589, this lavishly decorated gate marks the entrance to the Fushimi Inari’s ground.
 Behind stands the shrine’s main hall where visitors paid respect to the principal deity.
-They made some small offering, such as rice, sake or fried tofu – the favourite food of Inari’s messengers.
-The hall was built in 1499 and designated as kanpei-Taisha in the 19th century, meaning that it stood in the first rank of government supported shrines.
+They made some small offerings, such as rice, sake, or fried tofu – the favourite food of Inari’s messengers.
+The hall was built in 1499 and designated as kanpei-Taisha in the 19th century, meaning that it stood in the first rank of government-supported shrines.

 The Thousands of Torii

 At the very back of the main sanctum is the entrance to the famous torii-covered hiking trail.
 It starts with two dense, parallel rows of vermillion gates called senbon torii (Thousands of torii), passes through the okumiya (Inner Shrine) in the middle of the mountain.
 The trail then winds up to the mountaintop.

 All torii along the path are donations of individuals and companies, who want to express gratitude regarding the worshiper’s wish that “will come true” or “did come true”.
 At present, more than 10,000 torii line the main path of Fushimi Inari, and the custom of donating gate is still practised today.
 The gate comes with a heavy price tag, ranging from 400,000¥ for a small torii to over 1,000,000¥ for a large one.
 However, worshippers with smaller budgets can opt for miniature torii.